JoseRZapata/data-science-project-template/docs/local_setup.md

 1. [Poetry] to manage the dependencies and the virtual environment of the project.
       - `pipx install poetry`
+2. [Cruft] allows you to maintain all the necessary boilerplate for packaging and building projects separate from the code you intentionally write.
+Fully compatible with existing Cookiecutter templates.
+      - `pipx install cruft`
-2. [Pip-audit] to local check the security of the dependencies of the project.
+3. (optional) [Pip-audit] to local check the security of the dependencies of the project.
       - `pipx install pip-audit`
-3. [Actionlint] to check the syntax of the GitHub Actions configuration files of the project.
+4. (optional) [Actionlint] to check the syntax of the GitHub Actions configuration files of the project.
       - `pipx install actionlint`
-4. [Cruft] allows you to maintain all the necessary boilerplate for packaging and building projects separate from the code you intentionally write.
-Fully compatible with existing Cookiecutter templates.
-      - `pipx install cruft`

 ## 📁 Start a new data science project